Beyond Agreement: Diagnosing the Rationale Alignment of Automated Essay Scoring Methods based on Linguistically-informed Counterfactuals: Details for Feedback Generation and Evaluation

+Correct identification of the counterfactual feedback was recorded as "correct", incorrect identification was recorded as "incorrect", and choosing options (c) or (d) was recorded as "Indeterminate".

-After collecting 200 "original-counterfactual" feedback pairs, we divided them into 8 equal portions, with each portion corresponding to one counterfactual intervention for manual evaluation.
-We firstly prepared a dataset with concealed labels to hide which feedback was "original" or "counterfactual" from annotators.
-Three graduate students major in Linguistics were tasked with identifying the feedback difference within each pair.
-Outcomes were categorized as correct, incorrect (opposite of actual labels), or indeterminate.
-A majority vote among the annotators decided each pair's final classification.
-Pairs without a majority, due to each annotator choosing a different outcome, were labeled "indeterminate".
+Three graduate students majoring in Linguistics were tasked with identifying the feedback differences within each pair.
+The final classification for each pair was determined by a majority vote among the annotators.
+In cases where no majority was reached due to each annotator choosing a different outcome, the pair was labeled as "indeterminate".
 Results are in \Cref{app:tab:feedback_eval_vote}. \Cref{app:tab:feedback_example_spelling} gives an example of a feedback pair where the counterfactual feedback corresponds to a sample obtained by introducing spelling errors to the original sample.